-- Satya is a Sanskrit language word for truth, and the second Yama is all about it.
+- Satya: It is a Sanskrit language word for truth, and the second Yama is all about it.
 Speaking the truth is a way to keep your mind unpolluted and strengthen it to pursue holistic progress.

-- Brahmacharya is the fourth Yama that promotes fidelity in a marital bond and complete sexual restraint in celibates.
+- Brahmacharya: It is the fourth Yama that promotes fidelity in a marital bond and complete sexual restraint in celibates.
 Brahmacharya makes a person build stronger morals and ethics by giving up any behavior that resembles cheating.

-- Aparigraha is a Sanskrit word that indicates behavior devoid of over-possessiveness.
+- Aparigraha: It is a Sanskrit word that indicates behavior devoid of over-possessiveness.
 The fifth and final Yama teaches to detach oneself from worldly pleasures to focus on developing one’s soul and spirit.

 The five Yamas give a direction to a person’s mental and spiritual energy.
 Following the Yamas helps a Yogi to achieve a balance between their spiritual ambitions and social duties.

 The word Niyama roughly translates to ‘rules’ or ‘principles.’
 The second limb of the Ashtanga is Niyama which spells out the ‘must haves’ of virtuous behavior.
 Niyama is again divided into five sections describing one virtue in detail.

 - Shauch: It is the first Niyama and focuses on having a pure and clear mind, spirit, and body.

 - Santosha: The second Niyama, which is Santosha, means contentment.
 A mind that is contented with what it has will be free from any emotional burdens.
 Such a mind can be converted into a powerful tool to lead a better life.